ChengHan111/d2l-pytorch/README.md

 **UPDATE: Please see the [orignal repo](https://github.com/d2l-ai/d2l-en) for the complete PyTorch port.
 We no longer maintain this repo.**

+Note: I am going through and leave some comments on these jupyter notebook files.

 This project is adapted from the original [Dive Into Deep Learning](https://d2l.ai) book by Aston Zhang, Zachary C. Lipton, Mu Li, Alex J. Smola and all the community contributors.
 GitHub of the original book: [https://github.com/d2l-ai/d2l-en](https://github.com/d2l-ai/d2l-en).
 We have made an effort to modify the book and convert the MXnet code snippets into PyTorch.

 Note: Some ipynb notebooks may not be rendered perfectly in Github.
 We suggest `cloning` the repo or using [nbviewer](https://nbviewer.jupyter.org/) to view the notebooks.